WELCOME TO THE OFFICIAL WEBSITE OF Caroline Allana Scott.

 'There have been a lot of books written which document the bravery of the pioneers, who fought for the freedom to follow their truth.
 This book is more than that.
 "Stories of the Pioneers" is a journey through the ages of mediumship and psychic practices that exist all over the world, showing the common link that has always existed.
 It covers the bravery of our pioneers, who wanted the truth of life eternal told, and the researchers, who started out wanting to disprove and discredit the truth but, ultimately, became our biggest supporters.
 The truth should always be told, and you should be prepared to listen.'

-Minister Jackie Wright
+Minister Jackie Wright, President SNU

 'This is a fascinating book that gives a deeply personal account of grief, loss and the journey of discovery of life beyond this one.
 It shows the intelligence of Spirit, and how they give evidence of life eternal.
 It never fails to inspire and humble me, the lengths our loved ones will go to, to bring each of us the hope we need.
 This books shows the true reason for Mediumship and Spiritualism - and the power of Spirit to heal and illuminate each of us, so that we can help others.'

-Minister Jackie Wright
+Minister Jackie Wright, President SNU

 'What a pleasure to read this book.
 In an era of celebrity mediumship, it is so refreshing to read about the dedication of a medium, whose only motive was to serve.
 This is a book that humbles the soul.
 It takes the reader through the process of a home circle and the dedication of the sitters, as they allow the Spirit World to blend for the trance state.
 It is a testament to the power of the home circle, where our true mediums built their relationship with that unseen world, learning together, to build an atmosphere of love and trust.
 This book is a must for those who want to learn the discipline of good mediumship and the beautiful relationship with those who walk with us.'